 - Stimulus control: This is used to identify and remove factors that affect sleep, such as leaving the bedroom if you can’t get to sleep rather than getting frustrated lying in bed.

 - Sleep hygiene counseling: This is all about changing lifestyle habits that can influence sleep.
 Changing habits leading up to your bedtime and establishing a routine can help you sleep better.

-Schedule time with one of our specialists at either of our offices in Columbus Circle, New York or at the Hub, Bronx, NY.
+Schedule time with one of our specialists at either of our offices in Columbus Circle, Manhattan, NY or in the Hub, Bronx, NY.